My Photography & Travel Guide to Milan, Italy

 Bosco Verticale:

-The Bosco Verticale, or Vertical Forest, is a pair of residential towers in Milan, Italy, known for their unique and innovative design, incorporating trees into the building structure.
+The Bosco Verticale, or Vertical Forest, is a pair of residential towers in Milan, Italy, known for their unique, innovative design that incorporates trees into the building structure.
 They are just stunning to visit.

 Here are some key points about Bosco Verticale: